-Review what activities the partner has been most engaged in and determine if the activity needs to be scaled back or if other partners can be activated to take over.
+Review the activities the partner has been most engaged in and determine if the activities need to be scaled back or if other partners can be activated to take over.

-Scientific advances result in original priorities going out of date or to an improved approach.
+Scientific advances result in original priorities becoming out-of-date and/or necessitating a new approach.

 Updated state-level data shows advances towards your existing goals, which makes other priorities more urgent.